Graph isomorphism in quasipolynomial time parameterized by treewidth: Isomorphism of Graphs Parameterized by Treewidth

 The next theorem says that one can decompose a graph into clique-separator-free graphs.
-By possibly introducing new bags, we can assume that the adhesion sets are either pairwise equal or pairwise distinct.
+By possibly introducing new bags, we can assume that the adhesion sets inside each bag are either pairwise equal or pairwise distinct.
+This ensures the third property in the following theorem.